MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 You can see the [source code](https://github.com/MetaMask/react-dapp-tutorial/tree/local-state-final) for the final state of this dapp tutorial.

+As a next step, you can [create a React dapp with global state](react-dapp-global-state.md).
-The next tutorial will walk you through adding more than one component and working with global state, you will use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in your dapp can be aware and conditionally render or display information about your MetaMask wallet.
+This follow-up tutorial walks you through adding more than one component and working with global state.
+You'll use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in your dapp can be aware and conditionally render or display information about your MetaMask wallet.